NLnetLabs/simdzone/FORMAT.md

 The format allows for including structural characters in fields by means of escaping the actual character or enclosing the field in quotes.
 The example provided by the specification here is using ASCII dots in domain name labels.
-The dot is normally a label separater, replaced by the length of the label on the wire.
+The dot is normally a label separator, replaced by the length of the label on the wire.
 If a domain name includes an actual ASCII dot, the character must be escaped in the textual representation (`\X` or `\DDD`).

-Note that ASCII dot characters must be escaped wheter the name is contained in a quoted section or not.
+Note that ASCII dot characters must be escaped whether the name is contained in a quoted section or not.
 The same is not true for newlines and parentheses.

 Going by the specification, integer values like the TTL may be written as